anupamadh/SeleniumHRCucumber/README.md

 - To Run test with cuccumber change pom.xml to reference testngCucumber.xml.
 - To Run test with TestNG change pom.xml to reference testng.xml
 - Added Extent Reports
-- Added Screenshot on failure to extent report
+- Added Screenshot on failure to Extent Reports